htjb/nle-evidence/README.md

 ![plot of data](https://github.com/htjb/nle-evidence/blob/data_norm/data.png?raw=true)

 I generate a set of simulated data from a Uniform prior on $\theta$ between 1 and 10 to train my NLE.
 The NLE is built with the
 [sbi](https://github.com/sbi-dev/sbi) package.
-In the main branch I have turned data normalisation and parameter normalisation off so that I don't have to worry about additional Jacobian factors e.g.
+In this branch I have to worry about additional Jacobian factors from the data normalisation when sampling over the NLE e.g.

 $L(D|\theta) = L(\tilde{D}|\theta) |\frac{d \tilde{D}}{d D}|$